mprib/caliscope/docs/project_structure.md

 ## Current Flow

 The general flow of processing is illustrated in the graph below.
+This is not intended to be useful to anyone other than those involved in programming of core processes.
+If that is not you, then feel free to ignore.

 ```mermaid